Jam-Github/Jam-Github/README.md

 ### Hello

-I'm Jam, a "developer" specalizing in PHP, HTML and CSS.
-I'm also learning Lua and some Python.
+I'm Jam, a "developer" specalizing in PHP, Python, and NodeJS.

 Here's what I'm up to: